ericakfranz/start-page/README.md

 What I did on this page was add a standard Google search form (not a site search, just a web search) and set the cursor to autofocus in that search field.
 It's not TOO bad.
 Still sucks, though.

+### Adding Sites

+`sites.php` just has a bunch of arrays in it and `index.php` just loops through those arrays grabbing links and stuff.
+Simple.

+For WordPress sites, the array items have a a `wordpress` key where you'd either give it true or false.
+If you set it to `true`, a link to the dashboard will also appear under your site link.

+This behavior is different based on the different loops in the index file because again, I made this for me.
+Down in my local development section, I also wanted links directly to the plugins and themes pages in my dashboard.
+So yea... those are there too.
+Again, though, all it takes is giving the `wordpress` key a `true` value.

+If the array doesn't have a `wordpress` key, that means the HTML isn't set up to grab one anyway.
+Adjust as needed.

 ### Favicons

 I'm using Google's little favicon finder tool thing. http://www.google.com/s2/favicons?domain=